DKCTC/jquery.commonparent.js/README.md

 Requires **jQuery** - tested on 3.3.1

+Tested through **Chrome 72**

+Originally designed to be used in a Chrome extension content script.
+If you find issues in other browsers, please submit an issue [here](https://github.com/dkline03/jquery.commonparent.js/issues).

 ## Usage:

 **Return the parent element that is closest to the elements in the collection:**